mennylevinski/uspector-net/CONTRIBUTING.md

 ## 🙏 Thank You

-Every contribution, small or large, helps improve **Lite Network Scanner**.
+Every contribution, small or large, helps improve **Uspector Network Scanner**.

 Thank you for supporting ethical, defensive, and responsible network diagnostics.